 The main idea of the present paper is to replace a formal neighborhood of a point $z \in X$ by a formal neighborhood of the punctured line $\bC^\times \cdot z$, which allows one to generalize the Darboux-Weinstein decomposition to a $\bC^\times$-equivariant one.

 We say that $X$ admits a symplectic resolution if $X$ is normal and there is a projective resolution of singularities $\tilde X \to X$ with $\tilde X$ symplectic.
-A significantly weaker condition is that $X$ have symplectic singularities \cite[Definition 1.1]{Beauss}: this requires that $X$ is normal, symplectic on its smooth locus, and that the pullback of the symplectic form under any (equivalently, every) resolution $\tilde X \to X$ extends to a regular (but possibly degenerate) two-form on $\tilde X$.
+A significantly weaker condition is that $X$ be a symplectic singularity \cite[Definition 1.1]{Beauss}: this requires that $X$ be normal, symplectic on its smooth locus, and that the pullback of the symplectic form under any (equivalently, every) resolution $\tilde X \to X$ extend to a regular (but possibly degenerate) two-form on $\tilde X$.